smitesh-sutaria/edge-microvisor-toolkit/docs/developer-guide/get-started/installation-howto.md

 3. Select *Firmware* and adjust the boot order so DVD is the first and Hard Drive is second.
 4. Select *Apply* to apply all changes.
 5. Right click your VM and select *Connect...*.
 Select *Start*.
-6. Follow the Installer prompts to install your image.
+6. Follow the installer prompts to install your image.
 7. When installation completes, select *Restart* to reboot the machine.
 The installation ISO will be automatically ejected.
-8. When prompted, sign in to your Edge Microvisor Toolkit using the username and password provisioned through the Installer.
+8. When prompted, sign in to your Edge Microvisor Toolkit using the username and password provisioned through the installer.

 > **Note:**
   When using an existing VHD, the default username/password is root/root.